Eight Weeks with Goodal Green Tangerine Vita C Dark Spot Serum

 Product Details

-Goodal's Green Tangerine serum is infused with 70% green tangerine extract, known for its high vitamin C content and antioxidant properties.
-The marketing claims the serum helps to brighten skin and fade dark spots, which is what piqued my interest.
-It also contains niacinamide, a popular ingredient for its skin-brightening effects.
+Goodal's Green Tangerine serum boasts an impressive 70% green tangerine extract, celebrated for its high vitamin C content and antioxidant properties.
+The marketing claims that this serum helps to brighten skin and fade dark spots, making it an attractive option for those seeking a renewed complexion.
+Additionally, it features niacinamide—a well-regarded ingredient in the beauty community for its skin-brightening effects—along with other beneficial components that enhance its appeal.

-• Green Tangerine Extract: Rich in vitamin C and antioxidants.
+- Green Tangerine Extract: Rich in vitamin C and antioxidants, helps brighten and protect the skin from environmental stressors.

 Week-by-Week Observations

 Throughout the eight weeks, I used the serum every morning after cleansing and toning my skin.
-Here’s a breakdown of my experience:
+Here’s a detailed breakdown of my experience, including practical tips and insights from my observations:

 Week 1